Getting Started ENTERPRISE

-Styra's Declarative Authorization Service works with Kubernetes APIs to provide desired-state security.
+Styra's Declarative Authorization Service (DAS) works with Kubernetes APIs to provide desired-state security.
 Styra allows you to define policy before runtime, allowing teams to define, enforce, and validate security with no black-boxes, additional servers, or complex configuration.
-Using Styra DAS, On-Premise customers can install and configure Styra On-premise on different environments.
+Using Styra DAS, on-premises customers can install and configure Styra DAS On-premises on different environments.

-The following requirements must be met in order to install Styra On-premise on a variety of Kubernetes environments:
+The following requirements must be met in order to install Styra DAS On-premises on a variety of Kubernetes environments:

 Version Compatibility Matrix

 The format of version number is

 For example, version

 x is a placeholder variable to denote compatibility with all bug fixes or enhancement releases)